Trauma Glossary 2: Ongoing Problems You May Have

 *The Vicious Critic is considered one of the five most common and troublesome symptoms of CPTSD.

-Co-dependency: This is often confused with dependency, which is a psychological dependence on others to fulfill one’s emotional needs.
-The difference here is that one’s emotional needs have been suppressed due to childhood programming.
+Co-dependency: Ross Rosenberg has suggested we rename this one Self-Love Deficiency Syndrome.
+Co-dependency is often confused with dependency, which is a psychological dependence on others to fulfill one’s emotional needs.
+The difference is that in co-dependency, one’s emotional needs have been suppressed due to childhood programming.
 This, in turn, fuels many of the most common and troublesome symptoms in CPTSD, such as self-abandonment, super-conscience, toxic shame and a vicious inner critic.
-The co-dependent’s self-esteem is blocked, which causes the co-dependent to doubt oneself on a severe level whenever confronted by an opportunity to assert oneself or set boundaries.
-Blocked self-esteem, combined with the toxic shame in the co-dependent, causes them to swiftly internalize any/all negative feedback while simultaneously dismissing or rejecting positive feedback others may offer the co-dependent.
+The co-dependent’s self-esteem is blocked, which causes the co-dependent to doubt oneself on a severe level whenever confronted by an opportunity to assert or set boundaries.
+Blocked self-esteem, combined with the toxic shame in the co-dependent, causes them to swiftly internalize any/all negative feedback while simultaneously dismissing or rejecting positive feedback others offer the co-dependent.
 In fact, the programming that has been engineered into the co-dependent is so severe, that they are more inclined to experience the “torture” of shame from receiving a compliment than an insult.
-This puts them at risk for not only repeating the relationship patterns that existed in their childhood, but to be easily influenced by the abuser’s culture, itself.
+This puts them at risk not only for repeating the relationship patterns that existed in their childhood, but to be easily influenced by the abuser’s culture, itself.

 See also Critic; Repetition Compulsion; Self-Abandonment; Super-conscience; Toxic Shame